jyap26/Bioe-234-Final-Project-jyap/README.md

          ~/Downloads/OT2_outputs/
 ```

-Joshua's layer is what makes the project usable as a product — without it, the four components would be independent scripts with no user interface.
+My layer is what makes the project usable as a product — without it, the four components would be independent scripts with no user interface.

 ---